-DISCLOSURE: Sidoxia Capital Management (SCM) has a short position in MCD at the time this article was originally posted.
-SCM owns certain exchange traded funds, IBM, and DIS, but currently has no direct position in Avon (AVP), Polaroid, Xerox (XRX).
+DISCLOSURE: Sidoxia Capital Management (SCM) and some of its clients hold positions in certain exchange traded funds (ETFs), but at the time of publishing had no direct position in any other security referenced in this article.
 No information accessed through the Investing Caffeine (IC) website constitutes investment, financial, legal, tax or other advice nor is to be relied on in making an investment or other decision.
-Please read disclosure language on IC “Contact” page.
+Please read disclosure language on IC Contact page.

 This article is an excerpt from a previously released Sidoxia Capital Management complimentary newsletter (January 3, 2017).
 Subscribe on the right side of the page for the complete text.